UN Millennium Declaration:

 “By the year 2015, we will have reduced under-five child mortality by two-thirds”.

 – Still, more than 20.000 children under the age of five die every day

-– Common causes of death: pneumonia, diarrhoea, malaria
+– Common causes for death: pneumonia, diarrhoea, malaria

 – Child mortality is high in 67 countries, of which only 10 can, with the current pace of change, achieve the goal set for 2015.

 – Child mortality is at its highest in sub-Saharan Africa.